MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_express_sec_uncorrectable_error_status.md

 A ULONG representation of the contents of the PCI_EXPRESS_SEC_UNCORRECTABLE_ERROR_STATUS structure.

-#### - TargetAbortOnSplitCompletion

-A single bit that indicates that a target abort on split completion has occurred.

-#### - MasterAbortOnSplitCompletion

-A single bit that indicates that a master abort on split completion has occurred.

-#### - ReceivedTargetAbort

-A single bit that indicates that a target abort has been received.

-#### - ReceivedMasterAbort

-A single bit that indicates that a master abort has been received.

-#### - RsvdZ

-Reserved for system use.

-#### - UnexpectedSplitCompletionError

-A single bit that indicates that an unexpected split completion error has occurred.

-#### - UncorrectableSplitCompletion

-A single bit that indicates that an uncorrectable split completion message data error has occurred.

-#### - UncorrectableDataError

-A single bit that indicates that an uncorrectable data error has occurred.

-#### - UncorrectableAttributeError

-A single bit that indicates that an uncorrectable attribute error has occurred.

-#### - UncorrectableAddressError

-A single bit that indicates that an uncorrectable address error has occurred.

 #### - DelayedTransactionDiscardTimerExpired

 A single bit that indicates that the delayed transaction discard timer has expired.

-#### - PERRAsserted

-A single bit that indicates that a PERR# assertion was detected.

-#### - SERRAsserted

-A single bit that indicates that a SERR# assertion was detected.

 #### - InternalBridgeError